-(1) All NEOs except Mr. Young and Mr. Moon were measured 100% on overall Company financial performance, which resulted in a calculated award of 104% of target.
-As the President of our Residential Heating and Cooling segment, Mr. Young's award was measured 50% on Residential Heating and

-Cooling's financial performance and 50% on overall Company financial performance.
-Residential Heating and Cooling's financial performance resulted in a calculated award of 89% of target, which when blended with the Company's calculated award of 104% of target, resulted in a calculated award for Mr. Young of 96% of target.
-As the President of our Worldwide Refrigeration segment, Mr. Moon's award was measured 50% on Worldwide Refrigeration's financial performance and 50% on overall Company financial performance.
-Worldwide Refrigeration's financial performance resulted in a calculated award of 97% of target, which when blended with the Company's calculated award of 104% of target, resulted in a calculated award for Mr. Moon of 101% of target.
+- (1) All NEOs except Mr. Young were measured 100% on overall Company financial performance, which resulted in a calculated award of 92% of target.
+As the President of our Residential Heating and Cooling segment, Mr. Young's award was measured 50% on Residential Heating and Cooling's financial performance and 50% on overall Company financial performance.
+Residential Heating and Cooling's financial performance resulted in a calculated award of 105% of target, which when blended with the Company's calculated award of 92% of target, resulted in an aggregate calculated award of 98% of target for Mr. Young. - (2) Company core net income, a non-GAAP financial measure used for incentive compensation purposes, is income from continuing operations, adjusted for 2019 restructuring charges, certain product quality

-- (2) Company core net income, a non-GAAP financial measure used for incentive compensation purposes, is income from continuing operations, adjusted for 2017 restructuring charges, certain product quality adjustments, certain legal charges and contingency adjustments, unrealized gains and losses on unsettled futures contracts, pension settlement charges and certain other items. - (3) Company free cash flow, a non-GAAP financial measure used for incentive compensation purposes, is net cash provided by operating activities less purchases and sales of property, plant and equipment.
-Cash usage attributable to discontinued operations; working capital timing, which included unusual inventory pre-build due to regulatory changes; unplanned capital expenditures; and restructuring charges were excluded from Company free cash flow. - (4) Segment profit, a non-GAAP financial measure used for incentive compensation purposes, is earnings from continuing operations for the applicable segment before interest expense, other expenses, and income taxes, adjusted for 2017 restructuring charges, certain product quality adjustments, certain legal charges and contingency adjustments, unrealized gains and losses on unsettled futures contracts, and certain other items. - (5) Segment controllable cash flow, a non-GAAP financial measure used for incentive compensation purposes, is segment profit, defined above, less purchases and sales of property, plant and equipment, plus or minus changes in accounts receivable, inventory and accounts payable.
+- adjustments, certain legal charges and contingency adjustments, unrealized gains and losses on unsettled futures contracts, pension settlement charges, insurance reimbursements for property damage related to the tornado at a large manufacturing facility in 2018, and certain other items.
+For STI purposes, results were adjusted due to the tornado at a large manufacturing facility in 2018. - (3) Company free cash flow, a non-GAAP financial measure used for incentive compensation purposes, is net cash provided by operating activities plus insurance reimbursements for property damage related to the tornado at a large manufacturing facility in 2018 less purchases and proceeds from disposal of property, plant and equipment.
+For STI purposes, results were adjusted due to the tornado at a large manufacturing facility in 2018. - (4) Segment profit, a non-GAAP financial measure used for incentive compensation purposes, is earnings from continuing operations for the applicable segment before interest expense, other expenses, and income taxes, adjusted for 2019 restructuring charges, certain product quality adjustments, certain legal charges and contingency adjustments, unrealized gains and losses on unsettled futures contracts, insurance reimbursements for property damage related to the tornado at a large manufacturing facility in 2018, and certain other items. - (5) Segment controllable cash flow, a non-GAAP financial measure used for incentive compensation purposes, is segment profit, defined above, plus insurance reimbursements for property damage related to the tornado at a large manufacturing facility in 2018 less purchases and proceeds from disposal of property, plant and equipment, plus or minus changes in accounts receivable, inventory and accounts payable.
+For STI purposes, results were adjusted downward for timing of insurance reimbursements related to the tornado damage at a large manufacturing facility in 2018.

 Individual Performance.
 The Committee considered individual performance in addition to financial performance in order to further align pay with performance.
 The individual performance component comprised 25% of the calculated award and had the same payout range as the STI Program (0% to 225%).
 The individual performance component was measured against specific financial, operational, strategic, and leadership objectives established for each NEO in advance of the performance measurement period as part of our performance management process.
 After the end of the year, the CEO reviewed with the Committee the extent of achievement of these established objectives by each NEO (other than the CEO).
 The Committee then determined and approved the individual performance component for each NEO (other than the CEO).
-The independent members of the Board determined and approved the individual performance component for the CEO.
+Mr. Torres and Mr. Sessa received payout adjustments based on their individual performance resulting in actual payouts of 120% and 96%, respectively.
+The independent members of the Board determined and approved the individual performance component for the CEO with no payout adjustment resulting in an actual payout of 92% of target.